Motor racing-Verstappen continues winning streak in home Dutch GP | Sports-Games

 Motor racing-Verstappen continues winning streak in home Dutch GP

-Red Bull's Max Verstappen won his home Dutch Grand Prix from pole position for the second year in a row on Sunday and stretched his Formula One lead to a massive 109 points.
-George Russell finished second for Mercedes with Ferrari's Charles Leclerc completing the podium at Zandvoort and Verstappen also taking a bonus point for fastest lap.
+Red Bull's Max Verstappen won his home Dutch Grand Prix from pole position for the second year in a row on Sunday to send the fans wild and his Formula One world championship lead into triple figures.
+He added a bonus point for the fastest lap as George Russell finished second for Mercedes and Ferrari's Charles Leclerc completed the podium at Zandvoort.

-Red Bull's Max Verstappen won his home Dutch Grand Prix from pole position for the second year in a row on Sunday and stretched his Formula One lead to a massive 109 points.
+Red Bull's Max Verstappen won his home Dutch Grand Prix from pole position for the second year in a row on Sunday to send the fans wild and his Formula One world championship lead into triple figures.

-George Russell finished second for Mercedes with Ferrari's Charles Leclerc completing the podium at Zandvoort and Verstappen also taking a bonus point for fastest lap.
-Leclerc and Verstappen's Mexican team mate Sergio Perez are tied on points but the Ferrari driver is ahead on wins with seven rounds remaining -- and Verstappen more than four race victories clear.

-The full safety car was deployed on lap 55 when Alfa Romeo's Valtteri Bottas stopped just before the last corner, with Verstappen and Russell pitting for soft tyres but Hamilton staying out on the mediums.
-Verstappen seized the lead back at the re-start and did not look back.
+The full safety car was deployed on lap 55 when Alfa Romeo's Valtteri Bottas stopped just before the last corner, with Verstappen pitting for soft tyres and Russell calling for the same but Hamilton staying out on the mediums.
+Verstappen seized the lead again at the re-start and did not look back, with Russell and Leclerc powering past soon after and triggering a heavily bleeped radio exchange.

 "We timed it really well out of that last corner into the banking.
 You could see the draft was quite strong and we got ahead.
-It’s incredible to win again," said the Dutch driver.
-Perez finished fifth with Fernando Alonso sixth for Alpine and Lando Norris seventh for McLaren.
+It's incredible to win again," said Verstappen.
+Perez finished fifth with Fernando Alonso sixth for Alpine and Lando Norris, who had forced his way past Russell at the start, seventh for McLaren.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)